 In close proximity to the Chilean capital, Santiago, the mountains and coast of central Chile boast an alluring mix of breathtaking scenery and fine birding.
 From sea level to above tree line, this part of Chile abounds in natural wonders and endemic wildlife not accessed as easily in other parts of the country.

-However, the “creme de la creme” will be a pleasant half-day offshore boat trip into the Humboldt Current, renowned as one of the world’s most productive waters, simply teeming with life.
+However, the “creme de la creme” will be a pleasant (optional) half-day offshore boat trip into the Humboldt Current, renowned as one of the world’s most productive waters, simply teeming with life.
 Our objective will be locating a stellar mix of seabirds unique to the southern Pacific Ocean.
-Many majestic albatrosses, up to 5 or 6 species, are possible including such greats as the Salvin’s Albatross, immense “Northern” Royal Albatross, and beautiful Buller’s Albatross; as well as Peruvian Diving-Petrel, Humboldt Penguin, and an assortment of shearwaters and storm-petrels.
-On shore we will appreciate the stunning Inca Tern, localized Gray Gull, Red-legged Cormorant, and many others.
-The marine mammal viewing can also be very good here with chances for the unique looking Sperm Whale, Dusky Dolphin, and giant South American Fur Seal among others.
+Many majestic albatrosses, up to 5 or 6 species, are possible including such greats as the Salvin’s Albatross, immense “Northern” Royal Albatross, and beautiful Buller’s Albatross, as well as Peruvian Diving-Petrel, Humboldt Penguin, and an assortment of shearwaters and storm-petrels.
+On shore we will appreciate the stunning Inca Tern, localized Gray Gull, Red-legged Cormorant, Peruvian Pelican, and many others.
+The marine mammal viewing can also be very good here with chances for the unique looking Sperm Whale, Dusky Dolphin, Marine Otter, and giant South American Fur Seal among others.

 High quality meals and excellent accommodations; on short drives we travel from sea level to treeline; walking and birding conditions very easy; half-day pelagic trip (optional); warm to pleasant spring weather expected throughout.